CRUX Package Keeper is a toolset designed to efficiently manage packages and their sources in CRUX environments.

 -h, --help Print this help information

 For detailed help on a specific command, use cpk help <command>.
-For example:

 CPK_HOME_DIR exists; otherwise prints an error.CPKINDEX from ${CPK_REPO_URL}/CPKINDEX into CPK_HOME_DIR.cpk info <package> [--field]Usage: one required argument (package name), optional field filter